xuankimtran/docs-1/pages/katalon-analytics/docs/kt_invite_user_org.md

 >
 > The exported file contains **Active Users** list and **Removed Users** list.

-### Search
+### Search Users

-in each tab you can search
+In the **Active Users** section, use the search bar if you want to find a specific user.

+In the **Pending Invitations** section, use the search bar if you want to find the invitation to a specific user.

-Use the search bar if you want to find a specific user you have removed.
+In the **Removed Users** section, use the search bar if you want to find a specific user you have removed.